Why See Love Never Dies?

-A decade after the events of the original phantom, we our introduced to our masked anti-hero once again.
+A decade after the events of the original phantom, we are introduced to our masked anti-hero once again.
 Now known only as Mr. Y, he has fled across the Atlantic, and has reinvented himself as the reclusive owner of the freakshow Phantasma on Coney Island.
 Yet his dark heart still pines for Christine, his one true love, and he tricks her into coming to New York to perform at his show.
 She arrives with her drunken husband Raoul and angelic son Gustave in tow.

 Unable to hold himself back, it is not long before Mr Y. reveals his true identity to Christine.
 She is forced to choose between The Phantom and Raoul once again, but this time, there will be no second chances!

 DID YOU KNOW?

 Love Never Dies was a real labor of love for Andrew Lloyd Webber, who began working on the show in 1990, before finally debuting it on the West End stage 20 years later.

 Recommended for ages 12+

 All images and media are taken from the West End production and may not reflect the touring production's casting or design.

 Cast and Creative

 Music by Andrew Lloyd Webber